 14 Jul Brothers and sisters in the saddle.

 This past week you may have noticed a strange creature lumbering along the side of the road at the speed of a push mower.
 The bit of the road where you normally are.
-A life form, more gifted in girth, and facial rouge than the conventional occupant of the rolling kerb.
+A life form, with a bit more red faced than the conventional occupant of the rolling kerb.
 Glorious natural hair is in abundance, on both legs.

 These individuals are clothed in anything from running shorts, to the complete 1991 Carrera Squad outfit.
 Some are bare chested, some painted in football tops, and some are squeezed into a cycling jersey that fitted their last bike spin, some 10 kgs and 12 years ago.